-Pelosi punches back against questions about her stimulus bill strategy in contentious television interview
+Pelosi punches back on questions about her stimulus bill strategy in contentious television interview

 “What’s wrong with $1.8 trillion?”
 Blitzer asked.

 “Do you have any idea what the difference is between the spending that they have in their bill and we have in our bill?”
-Pelosi said, outlining benefits like child care that are absent from the GOP proposal.
+Pelosi said, outlining benefits such as child care that are absent from the GOP proposal.

-“With all due respect you really don’t know what you’re talking about,” she told Blitzer.
+“With all due respect, you really don’t know what you’re talking about,” she told Blitzer.

 Pelosi said she does not speak with the president.